aio-libs/aiohttp/docs/gunicorn.rst

 In this case, we will use:

 * the '-b' bind flag to set the server's socket address, and;
-* the '-k' worker-class flag to tell Gunicorn that we want to use a custom worker subclass instead of one of the Gunicorn default worker types.
+* the '-k' worker-class flag to tell Gunicorn that we want to use a custom worker subclass instead of one of the Gunicorn default worker types, and;
+* the '-w' workers flag to tell Gunicorn how many worker processes to use for handling requests.
+(See the documentation for recommendations on `How Many Workers? <http://docs.gunicorn.org/en/latest/design.html#how-many-workers>`_.)

 The custom worker subclass is defined in *aiohttp.worker.GunicornWebWorker* and should be used instead of the *gaiohttp* worker provided by Gunicorn, which supports only aiohttp.wsgi applications::

-  >> gunicorn my_app_module:my_web_app -b localhost:8080 -k aiohttp.worker.GunicornWebWorker
+  >> gunicorn my_app_module:my_web_app -b localhost:8080 -k aiohttp.worker.GunicornWebWorker -w 1
   [2015-03-11 18:27:21 +0000] [1249] [INFO] Starting gunicorn 19.3.0
   [2015-03-11 18:27:21 +0000] [1249] [INFO] Listening at: http://127.0.0.1:8080 (1249)
   [2015-03-11 18:27:21 +0000] [1249] [INFO] Using worker: aiohttp.worker.GunicornWebWorker
   [2015-03-11 18:27:21 +0000] [1253] [INFO] Booting worker with pid: 1253

-It is up and ready to serve requests.
+Gunicorn is now running and ready to serve requests to your app's worker processes.

 More information